 one dimensional barcodes

-Two-dimensional barcodes or 2D barcodes are typically square or rectangular in shape.
+Two-dimensional barcodes or 2D barcodes, are typically square or rectangular in shape.
 They’re made of a series of small dots arranged in a particular pattern.

 two dimensional barcodes